mattsanchez/semtools-docling/README.md

   <FILES>...
 Files to parse

 Options:
   -c, --config <CONFIG>    Path to the config file.
-Defaults to ~/.semtools_config.json -b, --backend <BACKEND>  The backend type to use for parsing.
+Defaults to .semtools_config.json in current directory, then ~/.semtools_config.json
+  -b, --backend <BACKEND>  The backend type to use for parsing.
 Defaults to `llama-parse` [default: llama-parse] -v, --verbose            Verbose output while parsing -h, --help               Print help